Sharp relations between volume growth, isoperimetry and escape probability in vertex-transitive graphs: Isoperimetric inequalities in large balls

 \begin{theorem} Let $q\ge1$, let $\Gamma$ be a locally finite vertex-transitive graph, let $r\in\N$ be such that $r\le\diam(\Gamma)$, and suppose that $\beta_\Gamma(r)\ge r^q\beta_\Gamma(1)$.
 Define $b(q)$ as in Proposition \ref{prop:growth.lb.rel.all}, and denote $b=b(q)$.
 For every subset $A\subset\Gamma$ with $|A|\le\beta_\Gamma(r)/2$ we have

 \end{theorem}

-In a future version of this paper we will give examples to show that the function $b$ is optimal in Theorem \ref{thm:isoperim.orig.rel}.
-We do not quite use every detail of Proposition \ref{prop:growth.lb.rel.all} in proving Theorem \ref{thm:isoperim.orig.rel}, so at the expense of complicating its statement somewhat and by using the full strength of Proposition \ref{prop:growth.lb.rel.all} one ought to be able to improve the statement marginally.
+As with Proposition \ref{prop:growth.lb.rel.all}, one can generalise \cite[Example 1.11]{tao.growth} to an arbitrary filiform group to show that the function $b$ is optimal in \cref{thm:isoperim.orig.rel}.
+That said, we do not quite use every detail of Proposition \ref{prop:growth.lb.rel.all} in proving Theorem \ref{thm:isoperim.orig.rel}, so at the expense of complicating the statement of Theorem \ref{thm:isoperim.orig.rel} somewhat and by using the full strength of Proposition \ref{prop:growth.lb.rel.all} one ought to be able to improve the theorem marginally.
 We leave this matter to the interested reader.

 For the proofs of Theorems \ref{thm:main} and \ref{thm:main.unimod} we will also need the following result.

 \begin{theorem} Let $q\in[1,3]$, let $\Gamma$ be a connected, locally finite vertex-transitive graph, and let $r\in\N$ be such that $r\le\diam(\Gamma)$.
 Let $A$ be a finite subset of $\Gamma$ with $|A|\le\beta_\Gamma(r)/2$.
 Suppose that $\beta_\Gamma(r)\ge r^q\beta_\Gamma(1)$.
 Then